FAQs - We Work Hard to Provide You With the Information You Need

 What is aftercare?

 An aftercare or discharge plan is a collaborative effort between the client and treatment team that helps the client cope with post-treatment challenges.
-Aftercare arranges for ongoing success in all areas of life.
-All of our clients leave treatment with a detailed aftercare plan complete with the contacts and resources needed to continue along the road of recovery—like medical appointments, local therapeutic resources, 12-step support groups, sober or transitional living, or any necessary means of continued support.
-Aftercare also includes follow-up calls between staff and clients, and our alumni program.
+Effective aftercare planning can help prepare clients for ongoing success in all areas of life.
+All clients leave treatment with a detailed aftercare plan complete with the contacts and resources needed to continue along the road of recovery—like medical appointments, local therapeutic resources, 12-step support groups, sober or transitional living, or any necessary means of continued support.
+Aftercare also includes follow-up calls between staff. clients, and our alumni program.

 Learn more about aftercare.